Martha MacCallum: Debates and Town Halls

 MacCallum co-moderated her first debate on Fox News at the Third Undercard Republican Primary Debate on January 28, 2016, with Bill Hemmer from the Iowa Events Center in Des Moines, Iowa.
 Participating in the debate was Carly Fiorina, Mike Huckabee, Rick Santorum and Jim Gilmore.

 In 2019, MacCallum and Bret Baier moderated numerous town halls with potential presidential candidates in advance of the 2020 election.
 Howard Schultz, former Starbucks CEO, was first in the series on April 4, 2019, from Kansas City, Missouri.
 Next in the series was Bernie Sanders on April 15, 2019, from the ArtsQuest Center at SteelStacks in Bethlehem, Pennsylvania.
-On May 8, 2019, the MacCallum and Baier hosted Amy Klobuchar for a town hall in Milwaukee, Wisconsin and Julián Castro on June 13, 2019, from Tempe Center for the Arts, Tempe, Arizona.
+On May 8, 2019, MacCallum and Baier hosted Amy Klobuchar for a town hall in Milwaukee, Wisconsin and Julián Castro on June 13, 2019, from Tempe Center for the Arts, Tempe, Arizona.

 MacCallum and Bret Baier hosted Donald Trump's first TV town hall of the 2020 election cycle at the Scranton Cultural Center in Scranton, Pennsylvania on March 5, 2020, one of the last in-person political events before COVID-19 lockdowns in 2020.
 MacCallum and Baier also co-anchored a virtual town hall with Donald Trump on May 3, 2020, from the Lincoln Memorial.

 During the 2022 midterm election, MacCallum and Bret Baier moderated a town hall with Ohio Senate hopefuls Republican JD Vance and Democrat Tim Ryan, one week before Election Day.
 The event was held in Columbus, Ohio on November 1, 2022.

 Martha MacCallum moderated the first Republican debate of the 2024 election season with Bret Baier at the Fiserv Forum in Milwaukee, Wisconsin on August 24, 2023.
 In attendance was Ron DeSantis, Nikki Haley, Tim Scott, Chris Christie, Vivek Ramaswamy, Mike Pence, Doug Burgum, and Asa Hutchinson.
 Former President Donald Trump declined to participate.

 In January 2024, MacCallum co-moderated with Brett Baier three back-to-back town halls featuring Donald Trump, Ron DeSantis and Nikki Haley.
 Donald Trump, in his first live appearance on Fox News since 2022, appeared in a town hall on January 10, 2024, from Des Moines, Iowa, days before the Iowa Caucus.
 Ron DeSantis appeared on January 9, 2019, and Nikki Haley on January 8, 2024.

 Awards

-In 2024, MacCallum received the John R. "Tex" Cray Award for Excellence in Journalism from the Congressional Medal of Honor Society for her work covering the military.
+In 2024, MacCallum received the John R. "Tex" McCrary Award for Excellence in Journalism from the Congressional Medal of Honor Society for her work covering the military.
 MacCallum is a two-time recipient of the Gracie Award for Women in Journalism in 1997 and 2003, and has received the Soldiersocks / SoldierStrong Commitment To Serve award.